deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

     gamma_only: 1               # bool; 1 for gamma-only calculation
     cal_force: 1                # bool; 1 for force calculation
     cal_stress: 0               # bool; 1 for stress calculation
-    deepks_descriptor_lmax: 2   # int; maximum angular momentum of the descriptor basis;
-                                # should be consistent with the one applied in generating descriptors; 2 is recommended

     # STRU args; keywords that related to INPUT file in ABACUS
     # below are default STRU args, users can also set them for each group in